amis-erc20/amisdex/_posts/2017-08-24-maintain-order-book-blockchain-bitmap.md

 Of course, we still have to record the orders at each price - more about that in a future post.

-We don't have a comments section, but you can discuss this post on [reddit.com/r/ethdev](https://www.reddit.com/r/ethdev/comments/6vudvj/maintaining_an_order_book_entirely_onchain_using/).